framer/motion/.github/ISSUE_TEMPLATE/bug_report.md

 ## FAQs

+### Framer Motion won't install

+Framer Motion 7+ uses React 18 as a minimum.
+If you can't upgrade React, install the latest version of Framer Motion 6.

 ### `height: "auto"` is jumping

 Animating to/from `auto` requires measuring the DOM.
 There's no perfect way to do this and if you have also applied padding to the same element, these measurements might be wrong.